-William Garner Sutherland is largely regarded as the father of cranial osteopathy.
+Generally, William Garner Sutherland is regarded as the father of cranial osteopathy.
 Most of today’s craniosacral approaches are built on his work.
 Other noted osteopaths and chiropractors at that time also explored craniosacral approaches.
 These include names widely recognized in the field today.
-Cottam, DeJarnette and Weaver are among them.
-Sutherland, however, is largely regarded as the first to fully developed the work and to teach it systematically.
+Cottam, DeJarnette, and Weaver are among them.
+However, Sutherland is largely regarded as the first to develop the work and teach it systematically.

 I read a lot of cranial text.
-And I listen to people lecture and, well, the stories vary.
+I listen to people lecture, and, well, the stories vary.
 Opposing doctrines have developed from his work.
-In this post I attempt to do a solid boiling down of the information, some opposing facts, and, while we’re at it, the legends.

 Early Direction and Challenges

-It is recognized that Sutherland was fascinated with cranial bones at the school of osteopathy in Kirkwood.
-In his writing, he describes them as being “like the gills of a fish.”
-And, that they resemble a “primary respiratory mechanism.”
-Further, his writing states that the structure of cranial bones indicates mobility.
+It is recognized that Sutherland was fascinated with cranial bones at the School of Osteopathy in Kirkwood.
+He describes them in his writing as “like the gills of a fish.”
+Further, they resemble a “primary respiratory mechanism.”
+Continuing, his writing states that the structure of cranial bones indicates mobility.

 In an effort to dismiss ideas about cranial motion, Sutherland became obsessed with palpating his head and the heads of others.
 His first wife referred to this as his “bony phase.”
 He carried bones with him everywhere, and they were all over their house.
 This obsession became a strain on the marriage and eventually led to their divorce.